conda-forge/admin-migrations/.github/PULL_REQUEST_TEMPLATE.md

       is available to help test migrations.
 - [ ] CircleCI has a `GITHUB_TOKEN` in the environment.
 Please do not exhaust this token's API requests.
-- [ ] Rate limit commits to feedstocks to at most a few per minute in order to reduce the load on our admin webservices.
+- [ ] Rate-limit commits to feedstocks to at most a few per minute in order to reduce the load on our admin webservices.